-The District of Columbia Department of Transportation (DDOT) developed an online permit system (TOPS) that uses a number of internal calculators to compute the various fees associated with public space permits.
+The District of Columbia Department of Transportation (DDOT) developed a Transportation Online Permitting System (TOPS) that uses a number of internal calculators to compute the various fees associated with public space permits.
 In an effort to increase transparency, DDOT provides a number of downloadable calculators to serve as customer tools in estimating the various fees associated with a specific permit.

 Public Inconvenience Fee Calculator